zio/zio/docs/about/coding_guidelines.md

 ### Understanding naming of methods

 ZIO goes to great lengths to define method names that are intuitive to the library user.
-Naming is hard.
+Naming is hard!!!
 This section will attempt to provide some guidelines and examples to document, guide and explain naming of methods in ZIO.

 1. Methods that lift pure values to effects are dangerous.
 Dangerous in the sense that they can potentially have dangerous side-effects.
    Such methods should have a default lazy variant and an eager variant for advanced users that are aware they absolutely do not have side-effects in their code, having slight gains in performance.
-The lazy variant should have a normal name (succeed, fail, die, lift) and the eager variant should have a now suffix
+The lazy variant should have a normal name (succeed, fail, die, lift) and the eager variant should have a `now` suffix
    (succeedNow, failNow, dieNow, liftNow) which makes it clear of its eager behaviour;

 2. Methods that have the form of `List#zip` are called `zip`, and have an alias called `<*>`.
 The parallel version, if applicable, has the name `zipPar`, with an alias called `<&>`;